 Yes is scary to hear that thud sound following by your baby’s uncontrollable cries.
 It is definitely something we as parent do not want to ever go through.
 But it happens.
 Just take a deep breath and once baby is safe and sound, give yourself some grace!

-How to help baby when he falls off the bed
+How to help baby who falls off the bed

 - First call doctor if baby is less than one years old.
 For safety measures and peace of mind.